ChrisLydic/Unsorted/gradeComments/README.md

 GradeComment Documentation
 ==========================

-GC reads a file with grade comments for multiple students and writes files that contain grade comments pertaining to each specific student.
+Reads a file with grade comments for multiple students and writes files that contain grade comments pertaining to each specific student.

-Usage: py gradeComments.py filename [nowrap]
+	python3 gradeComments.py filename [nowrap]

 Where filename is a local file or a relative path to a file.
 If the nowrap argument is included, then any multiline grade comments will be made into a single line in the output files.